jmor2000/SilentPython/README.md

 > Simple OPC UA client, utilises multi threading for data acquisition (OPCUA), processing (can be anything), and storage (InfluxDB).

 ### Notes
-- Delete the DB or Display will....
+- You can delete the DB or Display and they will get re-created by the rapper.py and the display.py
 - .....